Coherent-Partners/spark-python-sdk/docs/batches.md

 ## Define a client-side batch pipeline by ID

-This method performs no action on the pipeline (no API call).
-Instead, it allows you to define a client-side reference for the pipeline using its unique identifier (`id`), which can then be used to perform various operations without having to specify it repeatedly in each method call.
+This method creates a client-side reference to an existing batch pipeline using its unique identifier (`id`).
+It serves as a convenient way to interact with a specific pipeline without repeatedly providing its ID for each operation.

 ### Arguments

-The expected argument is the pipeline's unique identifier as a string.
+The method requires a single argument: the pipeline's unique identifier (`id`) as a string.
+Note that this method does not validate the ID or make any API calls; it simply establishes a local reference to the pipeline.
-At this stage, no checks are performed to validate the provided `id`.

 ```py
 pipeline = spark.batches.of('uuid')